maaamamia/shodansnipe_crew-v2/README.md

 a local SQLite store.
 You decide *how much* runs — from a 30-second passive triage to a full deep assessment — without editing code.

+The pipeline follows one principle end-to-end: **OSINT seeds, everyone else expands, the manager reconciles, and it loops until the surface is covered.** OSINT is a starting point, never a cap.

-**At a glance:** 8 agents · 4 pipeline stages · 28 capability modules · 3 scan profiles ·
+**At a glance:** 8 agents · 4 pipeline stages · 30 capability modules · 3 scan profiles ·
-6 MCP tools · 3 front-ends (GUI / CLI / AI).
+6 MCP tools · 4 front-ends (GUI / CLI / ShodanOps / AI).

 ---